GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/ubuntu-18-04-vm-QEMU-nix-cloud-images-disk.qcow2-qcow2/README.md

 && ./wootbuntu
 ```

-TODO: bypass this annoying input of user and login, it are going to be really cool to use this VM,
+TODO: bypass this annoying input of user and login, it is going to be really cool to use this VM,
-like a Docker container, but with hardware virtualization (and I know slower, really slower, but it is ok for me).
+like a Docker container, but with hardware virtualization (and I know slower, really slower than
+Docker to start etc, but it is ok for me).

 ## Test 1